geopet/dotvim/README.md

 # README

-This is the git repo for Geoff Petrie's vim config.
+This is the repo for my vim dotfile management.

+This commit history is going to be a mess.
+If you read it, I suspect you'll be able to see into a dark place in my mind.

+As a little bit of history, this is a thing I'm doing after a few years of working with [Janus](https://github.com/carlhuda/janus).